danielsaidi/website_danielsaidi/collections/_posts/2010/2010-01-26-load-all-assets-in-a-folder-in-xna.md

 }
 ```

-The function can, for instance, be used by the main Game class like this:
+This function can then, for instance, be used by the main `Game` class like this:

 ```csharp
 var textures = Content.LoadContent<Texture2D>("Textures");